Last updated on

 Homeowners should be wary of contractors that expect payment in full before doing any work.
 This is risky as a company may neglect a job if they already collected the money for it.

-At the same time, contractors do work for free ahead of time as there’s always the chance a client won’t pay.
+At the same time, contractors do work for free ahead of time as there’s always the chance a client won’t pay, and that is included in the construction company trying to estimate construction costs.
 Both parties should come up with a system that is fair for everyone.
 Installments might be a good option, as homeowners will pay after a certain amount of work is done.

-Renovations are a big deal, and it’s important for residents to have a good relationship with their contractors.
+Renovations are a big deal, and residents need to have a good relationship with their contractors.
 As long as everyone communicates and does their part, it should be a painless experience!